BU-ISCIII/relecov-tools/README.md

   Download files located in sftp server.

   Options:
+    -u, --user            User name for login to sftp server -p, --password        Password for the user to login -d, --download_option Select the download option: [download_only, download_clean, delete_only]. download_only will only download the files
+        download_clean will remove files from sftp after download delete_only will only delete the files
-    -u, --user TEXT       User name for login to sftp server -p, --password TEXT   password for the user to login -f, --conf_file TEXT  Configuration file in yaml format (no params file) --help                Show this message and exit.
+    -o, --output_location Flag: Select location for downloaded files, overrides config file location -t, --target_folders  Flag: Select which sftp folders will be targeted giving [paths] or via prompt -f, --conf_file       Configuration file in yaml format (no params file) --help                Show this message and exit.
 ```